DrShahinstein/whatsapp-cli/README.md

 Next message will be delivered in 0:02:50
 ```

-The delivery of a message means that the CLI is going to open up whatsapp-web on your default browser and going to deliver your message after some seconds.
+The delivery of a message means that the CLI is going to open up whatsapp-web on your default browser and deliver your message after some seconds.

 ## Contribution

 Pull requests are always welcome.
-This project, for now, only works with just scheduling whatsapp-web messages but it's been developed in an improvable way so that it can have many more operations more than just scheduling messages with either open-source supports and also my effort.
+This project, for now, only works with just scheduling whatsapp-web messages but it's been developed in an improvable way so that it can have many more operations than just scheduling messages with either open-source support and also my effort.
 Apart from that, if you like this project, please don't forget to leave a star.